About the Book

 Giveaway

-To celebrate her tour, Terry is giving away the grand prize package of a $50 Amazon gift card!!
+To celebrate her tour, Karen is giving away the grand prize package of a $30 Amazon gift card, one signed hardcover, one eBook, and one digital activity workbook that will help to reinforce the learning concepts in a fun way!!

 Be sure to comment on the blog stops for nine extra entries into the giveaway!
 Click the link below to enter.